Skip to main content

 The project

-After 4 years of renting a studio in the 11th arrondissement, this young professional wanted to invest in his first apartment.
-His budget of 300,000 euros, based on a deposit of 45,000 euros and a mortgage over 25 years, considerably limited the options within Paris intra-muros.
+After 4 years renting a studio in the 11th arrondissement, this young professional wanted to put his money into his first flat.
+His budget of 300,000 euros, built on a deposit of 45,000 euros and a mortgage over 25 years, sharply limited the options within central Paris.

-He had spent 3 months searching alone, viewing 15 apartments without ever managing to move fast enough.
-Two offers had been beaten by faster buyers.
-Discouraged, he turned to a property hunter for greater responsiveness and efficiency.
+He had spent 3 months searching alone, viewing 15 flats without ever moving fast enough.
+Two offers had been beaten by quicker buyers.
+Discouraged, he turned to a property hunter for more responsiveness and efficiency.

 The search strategy

-With a budget of 300,000 euros, the realistic perimeter focused on the 19th and 20th arrondissements, as well as some pockets of the 10th near the canal.
-Our property hunter targeted Menilmontant, Jourdain and Telegraphe, three micro-neighbourhoods of the 20th offering prices between 7,500 and 9,000 euros/sqm with decent metro access.
+On a budget of 300,000 euros, the realistic perimeter was the 19th and 20th arrondissements, plus a few pockets of the 10th near the canal.
+Our property hunter targeted Ménilmontant, Jourdain and Télégraphe, three micro-neighbourhoods of the 20th with prices between 7,500 and 9,000 euros/sqm and decent metro access.

-The strategy was built on responsiveness: scheduling viewings within 24 hours of listing, having the financial file ready with an up-to-date bank certificate, and a search mandate allowing the property hunter to view alone if the client was unavailable.
+The strategy rested on responsiveness: viewings within 24 hours of listing, a financial file ready with an up-to-date bank certificate, and a search mandate allowing the property hunter to view alone when the client was unavailable.

-From 9 shortlisted properties, 5 were viewed in person.
-Two were too noisy (facing a busy road), one showed signs of damp on the lower walls.
+Of 9 shortlisted properties, 5 were viewed in person.
+Two were too noisy, facing a busy road, and one showed signs of damp on the lower walls.

 The property found

-The chosen 2-bedroom was on Rue des Cascades, on the 3rd floor without lift of a 1930s building.
-A well-laid-out 38 sqm: 18 sqm living room with open kitchen, 12 sqm bedroom, shower room renovated in 2023.
-The south-west orientation provided beautiful afternoon light, with an open view over the rooftops of the 20th.
+The chosen two-room flat was on rue des Cascades, on the 3rd floor without a lift of a 1930s building.
+A well-laid-out 38 sqm: an 18 sqm living room with open kitchen, a 12 sqm bedroom and a shower room renovated in 2023.
+The south-west aspect gave it fine afternoon light and an open view over the rooftops of the 20th.

 The property had been listed at 307,000 euros for 5 weeks, or 8,079 euros/sqm.
-No offer had yet been submitted: the price slightly above the local market and the absence of a lift were deterring candidates.
+No offer had come in: the price, slightly above the local market, and the lack of a lift were putting candidates off.

 The negotiation

-The absence of a lift on the 3rd floor was an objective negotiation argument: statistics show a discount of 3 to 5% per floor without a lift above the 2nd.
-Our property hunter presented an offer at 280,000 euros, supported by three references of recent sales on the street between 7,400 and 7,800 euros/sqm.
+The lack of a lift on the 3rd floor was an objective argument: the figures show a discount of 3 to 5% per floor without a lift above the 2nd.
+Our property hunter put in an offer at 280,000 euros, backed by three recent sales on the street between 7,400 and 7,800 euros/sqm.

 The seller countered at 290,000 euros.
-The final agreement at 285,000 euros, or 7,500 euros/sqm, was obtained in exchange for a fast signing of the preliminary contract within 10 days.
-The 22,000 euros saving allowed the client to fund the installation of a new fitted kitchen.
+The final agreement at 285,000 euros, or 7,500 euros/sqm, came in exchange for a fast signing of the preliminary contract within 10 days.
+The 22,000 euros saving let the client fund a new fitted kitchen.

 What this mission illustrates

 Responsiveness is decisive for first-time buyers.
-With a budget below 300,000 euros, attractive properties move fast.
-A property hunter who can view within 24 hours and submit an argued offer the same day transforms a budget disadvantage into a strategic advantage.
+On a budget below 300,000 euros, attractive properties move fast.
+A property hunter who can view within 24 hours and submit a reasoned offer the same day turns a budget disadvantage into a strategic advantage.
 This client had failed for 3 months alone before succeeding in 7 weeks with a professional.

 The 20th arrondissement remains a solid choice for a first purchase.
-Menilmontant combines financial accessibility (7,500 to 9,000 euros/sqm), an attractive neighbourhood atmosphere and appreciation potential.
-The urban projects around Place Gambetta and the line 11 extension reinforce the area’s appeal.
+Ménilmontant combines financial accessibility, 7,500 to 9,000 euros/sqm, an appealing neighbourhood atmosphere and appreciation potential.
+The urban projects around Place Gambetta and the line 11 extension add to the area’s appeal.

-The absence of a lift is a measurable negotiation lever.
-What deters the majority of buyers can become an advantage for a young buyer without mobility constraints.
-The 20th arrondissement is full of these opportunities, provided you know how to negotiate them properly.
+The lack of a lift is a measurable negotiation lever.
+What deters most buyers can become an advantage for a young buyer with no mobility constraints.
+The 20th arrondissement is full of these opportunities, for those who know how to negotiate them.

 Considering a first purchase in Paris?
-Contact our team for support adapted to your budget and criteria.
+Contact our team for support tailored to your budget and criteria.

 Share